Thailand (Kingdom of Thailand)

 Timezones: UTC+07:00

-From the iconic Grand Palace to the vibrant street markets, there is no shortage of things to explore in this vibrant city.
-Whether you are a seasoned traveler or a first-time visitor, Bangkok is sure to leave a lasting impression.
-I’m taking you on a journey through the vibrant streets of Bangkok and show you why it is a cultural experience like no other.
+From the iconic Grand Palace to the vibrant street markets, there is no shortage of things to explore in this city.
+I’m taking you on a journey through streets of Bangkok and show you experience like no other.

 Vibrant streets of Bangkok

 I love Bangkok, the hottest and one of the bussiest cities in the world, sinked in relentless traffic noise and traffic jams.
-Love everything about it, especially the most friendly people on earth and most delicious food /street food is a must try!/.
+But I love everything about it, especially the most friendly people on earth and most delicious food /street food is a must try!/.

 Exploring traditional Thai markets and street vendors offers a chance to get a sense of vibrant streets of Bangkok, unique culture, taste authentic cuisine, and purchase special souvenirs.
 A visit to one of the markets is an experience like no other and is a highlight of many visitors’ trips to the city.